Marissa Shepard, (AMFT#147832)

 How I Help

-I work with children ages 2–17, as well as their families and parents, to support a range of concerns including behavioral challenges, anxiety, depression, life transitions, grief, trauma, and parent-child disconnection.
-My therapeutic style is rooted in a relational and psychodynamic approach, while integrating elements of CBT, play therapy, Emotionally Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), mindfulness, and Child-Parent Psychotherapy.
-I tailor my work to meet each child where they are developmentally, and I strive to create a warm, welcoming, and playful environment that fosters connection, healing, and meaningful growth.
+I work with children ages 2–17 and their families, as well as young adults and couples, addressing a wide range of concerns such as behavioral challenges, anxiety, depression, life transitions, grief, trauma, relationship issues, and parent-child disconnection.
+Grounded in a relational and psychodynamic lens, my approach integrates CBT, play therapy, Emotionally Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), mindfulness, and Child-Parent Psychotherapy.
+I tailor treatment to each individual or relationship system and strive to cultivate a warm, welcoming, and playful environment that supports connection, healing, and meaningful growth.

 Who I Work With